Stitch a summer berries bag - free tutorial!Published on April 30, 2021 1 min read

 Once all the greaseproof paper is removed from the main parts of the patterns you can then look at touching up any outlines by adding a few extra stitches.

 Moving on, I removed anymore remaining greaseproof paper from the patterns.
 All that is left to complete is details to the cherry and strawberry using a split stitch.
-Again reference the diagram for the correct thread colour.
+Again reference the diagram for the correct thread color.